aimekzr/plsql_window_functions_28755_AIME/README.md

 <img width="500" height="200" alt="Image" src="https://github.com/user-attachments/assets/81e0576e-8003-4174-b94c-fe52efcf309c" /><br>
  - ntile.png<br>* Divides rows into equal groups and numbers them.<br>
 <img width="500" height="200" alt="Image" src="https://github.com/user-attachments/assets/354b7511-72ba-4127-b1a9-a939a574a0b6" /><br>
+##  Key Insights

+A few products bring most of the sales revenue.
+High-value customers spend much more than other customers.
+Some products have no sales and may need promotion or replacement.
+Monthly sales go up and down, showing times when marketing should be improved.
+Running totals and averages help show the overall sales trend.

 ## References 🤖
 Class Materials
 * DBMS notes by Temitope for join commands.